Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 To address this issue and reduce agent stubbornness that can negatively impact debate outcomes, we introduced a \textit{``no winner''} option in the judge prompt when none of the agents' responses are acceptable.
-When invoked, the judge is further prompted to provide constructive feedback based on the assessment factors (Table~\ref{tab:judge_factors}) to help agents reflect on their responses and understand the shortcomings.
-This mechanism creates a \textit{``retry opportunity''} for the debate agents, allowing them to re-engage in the same sub-task while incorporating the judge's feedback to revise and improve their responses.
+When invoked, the judge is further prompted to provide constructive feedback based on the assessment factors (Table~\ref{tab:judge_criteria}) to help agents reflect on their responses and understand the shortcomings.
+This optimization mechanism includes a \textit{``retry opportunity''} for the debate agents, allowing them to re-engage in the same subtask while incorporating the judge's feedback to revise and improve their responses for \textit{``feedback-based correction```} in MAD.
 This approach aims to guide the debate back on track and foster more collaborative and productive interactions, reducing instances where agents fixate on initial incorrect answers.

 Algorithm~\ref{method_approach3} illustrates the detailed process of our improved MAD variant by \textit{Extended Reflection}.
 Inspired by NLP prompting~\cite{madaan2023self}, which leverages the self-refining ability of LLMs, \textit{Extended Reflection} is introduced to encourage iterative refinement between agents while reducing their stubbornness, which may negatively impact the debate outcome.
-During the debate process, if the judge determines that no acceptable answer is present after evaluating all of the agents' responses (line 14-15), the debate restarts with feedback from the judge on why the prior responses were incorrect (line 10).
-In this MAD framework, the judge provides feedback based on the assessment factors (Table~\ref{tab:judge_factors}) to help debate agents reflect on their responses and refine them.
-This approach offers a \textit{``retry opportunity''}(line 9), enabling debate agents to restart the debate while incorporating feedback from the judge (line 11).
+During the debate process, if the judge determines that no acceptable answer is present after evaluating all of the agents' responses (line 9-10), the debate restarts with feedback from the judge on why the prior responses were incorrect (line 13-14).
+In this MAD variants, the judge provides feedback based on the assessment factors (Table~\ref{tab:judge_criteria}) to help debate agents reflect on their responses and refine them.
+This approach offers a \textit{``retry opportunity''}(line 8), enabling debate agents to restart the debate while incorporating feedback from the judge (line 13).
 This mechanism prevents agents from remaining deep-rooted in their initial positions and encourages collaborative synergy by prompting them to learn from their mistakes and the judge’s feedback.